 Aircraft Environmental Control System (ECS)/ HEPA Filters & Related

 The ECS on civil aircraft is part of an aircraft type certification and as such has been approved by the regulator.
 This is airworthiness and does not necessarily mean the process is “approved” as effective for disinfection, neutralization and, or elimination of pathogens.
-The regulator approved documentation will or will not address the pathogen issues, such as effectivity, and may include effects on humans, for example.
+The regulator approved documentation will or will not address the pathogen issues, such as efficacy, and may include effects on humans, for example.
 A best practice is to check with the aircraft or system OEM with regard to regulatory approval details, if there are any.

 Most turbojet aircraft and some turboprop powered aircraft have some type of environmental control system that uses a mixture of engine bleed air and ambient air for airflow.
 HEPA filters are utilized on these aircraft and are capable of eliminating pathogens through the filtration process of airflow from the ECS,.
 These ECS are normally approved as part of the aircraft Type Certificate (TC) by FAA, EASA and other aviation regulatory organizations.